I felt numb.

-Process Street lets you record your SOPs as powerful process templates.
+Process Street lets you record your SOPs as powerful workflow templates.
 These templates are made up of a list of tasks that you can populate with rich text, images, videos, links, sample emails and files, and much, much more.

 Say goodbye to human error.

 Don’t have time to document your processes from scratch?
 We’ve got you covered with our huge library of premade templates.
-These are fully built (and free to use) process templates that are ready-to-use as they are but can be freely edited to your needs once in your account!
+These are fully built (and free to use) workflow templates that are ready-to-use as they are but can be freely edited to your needs once in your account!